connexcs/docs/docs/reporting-problems.md

 * Platform for P2+ (Critical) Issues = 24/7 support.
   * Platform Issue.
   * Our Monitoring will alert Us.
-  * Check our status page; ETA's will be issued if we have them available.
+  * Check our status page; ETA's will get issued if we've them available.
   * You can contact us, but please don't expect any detailed replies while we're focused on troubleshooting the issue.
   * 24/7 response incidents.

-* All other Platform (non-Critical) and Operational Issues from 8:00 am - 8:00 pm UTC business hours support.
+* All other Platform (non-Critical) and Operational Issues from 8:00 AM - 8:00 PM UTC business hours support.
-Whenever possible, we strive to provide best-effort support outside these times if we are available.
+Whenever possible, we strive to provide best-effort support outside these times if we're available.
   We're a small team, so we request that you keep this in mind when reporting the severity of an issue:
   * Operational or Configuration Issue.
   * Our Monitoring won't alert Us.
   * Our status page won't show this problem.
   * Contact us immediately.
-  * Problem are resolved during working hours or best effort.
+  * Problems get resolved during working hours or best effort.

 !!! tip "Issues with new interconnects"
     Issues encountered when turning up a new interconnect that isn't working aren't considered Critical.

 !!! tip "Issues when making changes"
-    Issues encountered when you are making a change, testing a new feature, or onboarding a new customer aren't considered Critical.
+    Issues encountered when you are making a change, testing a new feature, or on-boarding a new customer aren't considered Critical.

 ### Requested Troubleshooting and Information